 # 1 – The Killing Moon

 At the top spot is the lead single from Ocean Rain.
 “The Killing Moon” is widely considered to be the band’s signature track and is their second most successful single behind “The Cutter”, reaching number nine on the UK charts.
-It is beautifully haunting track where McCulloch sounds very soulful and deep with his vocal performance.
-The song has been covered by many other artists over the years and been featured in many films and television programs, the most notable of which being on the opening sequence of the film Donnie Darko.
+It is a beautifully haunting track where McCulloch sounds very soulful and deep with his vocal performance.
+The song has been covered by many other artists over the years and has been featured in many films and television programs, the most notable of which being in the opening sequence of the film Donnie Darko.